applethepeanut/ph-library/README.md

 - Starting with finding books by author, I've assumed it should be case insensitive.
 - I decided on `data class BookRepo` so I can have a more functional interface - initially I had tried an object.
 - Author is full name and not separated first and last name
+- "library user" and "find books by my favourite author" may imply I need to model a user with favourites, but as it's not explicitly asked for, I've omitted it.

 ## Instructions